fwmarkcheung/travel_planner_ai_agent/README.md

 - ParallelSearchTeam - A search team comprised of the above agents.
 It delegates a particular task to the corresponding agents to perform it in parallel.
 - AggregatorAgent - Summarize the recommendations from the above agents
 - TripPlannerAgent - A root agent works a high-level orchestrator to delegate the user request to the above agents

+### TO-DO

+1. Create test cases and evaluation
+2. Create user interface using grido
+3. Create docker compose to deploy agent and the MCP server together locally
+4. Deploy application to the cloud